Living

 Story & Plot Summary: Living

-Quick Plot Summary: Living is a Drama film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2022, Living is a Drama film directed by Oliver Hermanus.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Bill Nighy.

 Story Breakdown